Keillers Park murder: Black metal

 Nödtveidt was the leader of the band, Dissection, that had earned some fame in the small world of early black metal, a subgenre of heavy metal characterised by the occultism and raw violence of its lyrics, and by the extreme behaviour and lifestyle of its followers.
 In the mid-nineties, the brief history of black metal was already riddled with violent deaths.

-In 1991, Per Ohlin, the Swedish singer of a Norwegian band called Mayhem, committed suicide by shooting himself in the head with a shotgun.
-His body was found by the band's leader, Øystein Aarseth, who instead of calling the police immediately, left to buy a disposable camera, and came back to take photographs of the corpse, which were eventually used for the bootleg live album Dawn of the Black Hearts (whose creator, Mauricio Montoya Botero, died in 2002 by suicide).
+In 1991, Per Ohlin (1969-1991), the Swedish singer of a Norwegian band called Mayhem, committed suicide (aged 22), by shooting himself in the head with a shotgun.
+His body was found by the band's leader, Øystein Aarseth (1968-1993), who instead of calling the police immediately, left to buy a disposable camera, and came back to take photographs of the corpse, which were eventually used for the bootleg live album Dawn of the Black Hearts (whose creator, Mauricio Montoya Botero, died in 2002 by suicide at the age of 38).
 Aarseth also picked up fragments of his friend's skull, which ended up on a display shelf at the Helvete record shop in Oslo.

-The following year, Bård "Faust" Eithun, a co-worker of Aarseth, stabbed a homosexual man in a park in Lillehammer.
-Aarseth himself was stabbed to death in 1993 by a Norwegian musician, Varg Vikernes, who was known for his solo project Burzum.
+The following year, Bård "Faust" Eithun (born 1974), a co-worker of Aarseth, stabbed a homosexual man in a park in Lillehammer.
+Aarseth himself was stabbed to death in 1993 (aged 25) by a Norwegian musician, Varg Vikernes (born 1973), who was known for his solo project Burzum.
 Vikernes claims that the murder was in fact an act of self-defense, as Aarseth had allegedly planned to murder him.
 Vikernes—who was also accused of burning three churches—was sentenced in 1994 to 21 years in prison.